Elizabeth of Rhuddlan: First marriage

-After some time travelling England, it was decided Elizabeth should follow her husband.
+After some time travelling around England in 1297, it was decided Elizabeth should follow her husband.
 Her father accompanied her, travelling through the Southern Netherlands between Antwerp, Mechelen, Leuven and Brussels, before ending up in Ghent.
 There they remained for a few months, spending Christmas with her two sisters Eleanor and Margaret.
 On 10 November 1299, John died of dysentery, though there were rumours of his murder.
-No children had been born from the marriage.
+The marriage did not produce any heirs.

 Second marriage

 On her return trip to England, Elizabeth went through Brabant to see her sister Margaret.
 When she arrived in England, she met her stepmother Margaret, whom Edward had married while Elizabeth was in Holland.
 On 14 November 1302 Elizabeth was married to Humphrey de Bohun, 4th Earl of Hereford, 3rd of Essex, also Constable of England, at Westminster Abbey.

-In August 1304, she was pregnant and travelled from Linlithgow Palace in Scotland to Knaresborough Castle.
-She gave birth to her second son, Humphrey de Bohun, in September, assisted by a holy relic of the girdle of the Virgin, brought especially from Westminster Abbey.
-Humphrey died about six weeks later and was buried at Westminster Abbey with his sister Margaret.
+In 1303, she was pregnant and travelled from Dunfermline Abbey in Scotland to Tynemouth.
+She gave birth to her first child, Margaret de Bohun, in September, assisted by a holy relic of the girdle of the Virgin, brought especially from Westminster Abbey.
+Margaret died young but Elizabeth would go on to have a large family, giving birth to numerous children in quick succession, although only seven reached adulthood.
+Of those seven, only four had children themselves.